coderesolution/inview-detection/README.md

 ### Start

-Start Inview Detection to initialize animations, useful when `autoStart` is set to `false`.
+Start Inview Detection to initialise animations, useful when `autoStart` is set to `false`.

 ```js
 inview.start()